tystr/tystr.github.io/index.md

   </div>
 </div>

-{% include title_row.html title="VP / Director of Engineering" company="Tibrio" start="Oct 2016" end="Feb 2019" location="New York City" %}
+{% include title_row.html title="VP / Director of Engineering" company="Tibrio (formerly part of Zeeto)" start="Oct 2016" end="Feb 2019" location="New York City" %}

-*<a href="https://www.tibrio.com" target="_blank">Tibrio</a> connects advertisers with targeted, first-party audiences that are ripe for monetization.
+*<a href="https://www.tibrio.com" target="_blank">Tibrio</a>, a spinout from <a href="https://zeeto.io">Zeeto</a>, connects advertisers with targeted, first-party audiences that are ripe for monetization.
 Through its proprietary technology and various web properties, Tibrio acquires over 100k new users every day, sells 1+ million leads each day, and sends 2+ billion emails per year.*

 I was recruited into Tibrio to build and grow the engineering and technology operations for the company.
 Partnering with the CPO, I scoped and prioritized our product and technology roadmap.
 I hired a lean team of 6 and used an agile development process to iterate on our consumer-facing web properties, optimizing for conversions, engagement, and revenue.